am-eskandari/comp2216-user-guide-project/docs/formatting-tables.md

 ## Overview

-In this section, you will learn how to **[create and format a table in Microsoft Excel](https://support.microsoft.com/en-us/office/create-and-format-tables-e81aa349-b006-4f8a-9806-5af9df0ac664)**.
-Excel tables make it simple to organize, manage, and analyze data.
-Formatting a table in Excel offers several advantages:
+Now, you will learn how to **[create and format tables in Microsoft Excel](https://support.microsoft.com/en-us/office/create-and-format-tables-e81aa349-b006-4f8a-9806-5af9df0ac664)**.
+Tables are extremely helpful as they simplify how we manage and analyze data.

+Tables in Excel offers several advantages:

 - Simplified Data Organization
 - Easy Data Filtering